simaoribeiro/csharp-driver/doc/features/open-telemetry/tracing-rfc.md

 The OpenTelemetry implementation is included in the package `CassandraCSharpDriver.OpenTelemetry`.

-### Cluster Builder
+### Exporting Cassandra activity

-The extension method `AddOpenTelemetryInstrumentation()` is available in the cluster builder, so the traces can be exported on database operations.
+The extension method `AddOpenTelemetryInstrumentation()` is available in the cluster builder, so the activity can be exported for database operations:

 ```csharp
 var cluster = Cluster.Builder()